 None.

 Files previously stored in COS are not accessible in Private Browsing or Incognito mode.
 User agents may allow COS to work during an Incognito session, but the data would not be retained.
-Alternatively, user agents may disable COS entirely.
+Alternatively, user agents may disable COS entirely or always lie about the availability of files.

 Yes.
 The specification includes detailed sections addressing security considerations and privacy implications.